Chip-Biscuit/The-Hobbit-2003-PC-Fix/README.md

 https://discord.gg/eVJ7sQH7Cc

 # Credits
-Credit to Elisha Riedlinger for the base wrapper and ThirteenAG.
+Credit to Elisha Riedlinger for the base wrapper and ThirteenAG ultimate asiloader.

 ---